Overview

 Multi-tenancy

-Since computing is the most expensive resource, the Dolittle Runtime and SDK’s has been built from the ground up with multi-tenancy in mind.
+Since compute is usually the most expensive resource, the Dolittle Runtime and SDK’s has been built from the ground up with multi-tenancy in mind.
 Multi-tenancy means that a single instance of the software and its supporting infrastructure serves multiple customers, making optimal use of resources.
-Dolittle supports multi-tenancy by separating the event stores for each tenant so that each tenant only has access to its own data.
+Dolittle supports multi-tenancy by separating the event stores and resources for each tenant so that each tenant only has access to its own data.

 This diagram shows a microservice with 2 tenants, each of them with their own resources.